##

 format.

-11. There are so many cars, that you can’t see all the labels
+11. There are so many patients, that you can’t see all the

-on the x-axis.
-So, let’s make a barplot of the weight of the first five
+labels on the x-axis.
+So, let’s make a barplot of the height of the

 dataset.
 Use the